xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

-The proposed design is very scalable and can be easily extended to support even higher numbers of BGP-SR-TE/PCEP sessions by adding additional RRs and SR-PCEs into the Access Domain.
+The proposed design is very scalable and can be easily extended to support even higher numbers of BGP-SR-TE/PCEP sessions by adding additional RRs and SR-PCE elements into the Access Domain.

 Figure 11 shows the  Converged SDN Transport physical topology with examples of product placement.

 ![](http://xrdocs.io/design/images/cmf-hld/image12.png)